g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

     </li>
     <!--  -->
     <li class="footnote" id="fn:4">
         Reed made a lot of old shit and a not inconsiderable amount of great pop, but you can tell he was an artist too because so much of his stuff is intentionally unlikeable.
-Bowie is more complicated.
+Bowie is more complicated.<br><br>
+        "I always had a repulsive need to be something more than human.
+I felt very puny as a human.
+I thought, ‘Fuck that.
+I want to be a superhuman.'"
     </li>
     <li class="footnote" id="fn:5">
         "used to practice her guitar until her fingers bled, and her mother had to tape them up"